TomPayneUT/GremlinAttackStarter/README.md

 # GremlinAttackStarter

-This contains the starter code that you will be using for the labs
+This contains the code that you will be using for the labs